Advertisement

 Labrador Retriever

-The Labrador©sanjagrujic - Shutterstock
+The Labrador ©sanjagrujic - Shutterstock

 The Labrador Retriever is most commonly known as an easy to train, outgoing goofball, always friendly and unfailingly happy.
+Social and intellingent, this breed is the most popular by ownership in the UK, USA, Canada and New Zealand!

 When it comes to training your Labrador Retriever, there are certain considerations to bear in mind.
 These cheerful dogs are very sensitive and in-tune with their people.
 This makes them excellent emotional support dogs, but it also means harsh treatment and a lack of company can quickly have a negative impact.